BryceRussell/astro-bryceguy/packages/dropdown/README.md

 A easy to use dropdown component made using XElement

-# Changes
+## Changes

-- Added unique ids allowing for dropdowns inside of dropdowns
+- WIP dropdowns in dropdowns: working on proper collpasing
-- Added collapse on pressing esc
+- Patched problems with collpasing

 ## Features

-- Dropdowns in dropdowns
+- Dropdowns in dropdowns WIP
 - Can be used as a user selection input
 - Tab navigable
 - Toggle focus opening